Francisco Lindor's grand slam sends Mets into NLCS with 4-1 win over Phillies in Game 4 of NLDS

 Edwin Díaz struck out Kyle Schwarber with two runners aboard to end it as New York finished off the rival Phillies in Game 4 of their best-of-five Division Series, winning 3-1 to wrap up a postseason series at home for the first time in 24 years.

-Immediately to follow in a raucous clubhouse, the Mets' first champagne-soaked clinching celebration in Citi Field's 16-season history.
+Immediately afterward in a raucous locker room, the Mets had their first champagne-soaked clinching celebration in Citi Field's 16-season history.

+“This is the kind of stuff that I was dreaming about,” outfielder Brandon Nimmo said in a clubhouse interview shown on the giant videoboard in center.
+“This has been a long time coming.
+We wanted it so bad for our fan base.”

 After three days of rest, New York will open the best-of-seven NLCS on Sunday at the San Diego Padres or Los Angeles Dodgers.
 San Diego held a 2-1 lead in their NLDS heading into Game 4 on Wednesday night.